 As noted in a previous post, I recommend the TLV1 podcast from Marcela Sulak, discussing and reading some of Farmelant’s work.
 And I repeat my recommendation for getting hold of this volume of poetry.
 Once you meet these American Hebrew poets, you might discover that your horizon has been a mirage.

 Annabelle (Chana Biala) Farmelant was born in Boston and has, with the exception of a few years in Israel in the early 1950s, spent most of her life on the east coast of the U.S. Prior to studying at Hebrew College in Boston, she attended local public schools as well as the high school program of Hebrew College.
 She wrote Hebrew poetry in college and for some years afterward but then focused on writing plays.
+[UPDATE 8/30/19: Farmelant died in New York City on June 14, 2019 and was buried in Boston.]
 See introductory material in Women’s Hebrew Poetry on American Shore and “Hebrew on a Desert Island: The Case of Annabelle Farmelant,” by Adriana X. Jacobs, Studies in American Jewish Literature, Volume 34, Number 1, 2015.
 Download full text here: Hebrew on a Desert Island,Return to TOP

 Women’s Hebrew Poetry on American Shores: Poems by Anne Kleiman and Annabelle Farmelant.
 Detroit: Wayne State University Press, 2016.